breikar4ence/News4U/README.md

 Admin Panel has working functionality for adding, deleting or editing news articles.
 Admin panel is only accessible by admin users who are only created programatically.

-NOTE!
-The text fields for the ADD section should be filled out when adding an article (it sometimes bugs out if all fields are empty)
+When editing an article, if a text field is left blank, it remains unchanged for the chosen article

-Other than that, no bugs have been found
+A bug which throws exceptions when adding a new article with all fields empty has been fixed.
+No other bugs have been found